AA products / 1:35th Complete Kits

 FV434 REME Fitters Vehicle

 The FV434 Fitters vehicle is used by the Royal Electrical and Mechanical Engineers (REME), and was designed as the companion vehicle to the Chieftain MBT, FV432 family and all other medium military vehicles.
 This excellent and essential piece of kit has an open cargo bay which allowes the transport of engine and mechanical spares, all of which can be moved and fitted using the HIAB crane.
-The FV434 is still in service in many units, it’s just too
+The FV434 is still in service in many units, it’s just too useful a vehicle

 CVR(W) FOX Armoured Car